noopkat/avrgirl-arduino/README.md

 If you'd like a quick way of listing out the current available USB ports on your system, run `node lib/list.js` from the `avrgirl-arduino` root within your `node_modules` directory.

-### Q: Can I use avrgirl-Arduino as a CLI tool?
+### Q: Can I use avrgirl-arduino as a CLI tool?

 **A: You sure can!**

 Run `npm install -g avrgirl-arduino` to install globally for easy CLI use.

-The same example above would be as followed for the CLI call in your Terminal:
+The same example above would look like the following as a CLI call in your Terminal:

 `avrgirl-arduino flash -f Blink.cpp.hex -a uno`